Designer Breed Icon

 Flandoodles thrive on attention and affection, so they love being the center of attention.
 As long as they are properly socialized, these dogs tend to be quite friendly.
 They’re known to get along with children, other dogs, and other pets.
 They even tend to warm up quickly to strangers once introduced!

 A Flandoodle is a highly adaptable dog.
 They are best suited for homes with fenced yards where they can run.
-But, they can adapt to apartments as long as they get enough daily exercise, mental stimulation, and attention.
+But they can adapt to apartments as long as they get enough daily exercise, mental stimulation, and attention.

 Because these dogs are protective, thrive on attention, and bond closely with their families, they do not like to be left alone for long periods of time.
 They can also be prone to developing separation anxiety if you do not work with them on it early.

 Although a mixed-breed dog can sometimes be healthier than a purebred dog, it’s not a guarantee.
 Just as they could inherit none of the conditions common to their parent breeds, they could also end up with all of them or some of them.
-Testing and good breeding practices make a huge difference.

 Although the Flandoodle is highly intelligent, sensitive, and eager to please, they are also high-energy dogs that get bored easily.
-They need a patient and firm owner that can keep training consistent, interesting, and focused on praise and positive reward.
+They need a patient and firm owner who can keep training consistent, interesting, and focused on praise and positive reward.

 This can be a challenge for first-time dog owners.
 Because of this, puppy training classes or a professional trainer are recommended.
-Even if you don’t need them, there are several big benefits of puppy training classes, so they tend to be a good idea.
+Even if you don’t need them, there are several big benefits of puppy training classes, including socialization, so they tend to be a good idea.

-The Flandoodle will have a rough coat that ranges from shaggy to the classic Poodle curls.
-Their coat may not shed a lot, or at all, but they will require some effort on grooming.
+One of the facts about Poodles that is also true for Flandoodles is that their coat may not shed a lot, or at all, but they will require some effort in grooming.
 You need to brush this dog’s coat daily to remove tangles and prevent mats.
-Bathing is on an as-needed basis and professional grooming is recommended every few months at least, if not more often.
+Bathing is on an as-needed basis, and professional grooming is recommended every few months at least, if not more often.
+With a more typical Poodle coat, professional grooming is recommended every 4-6 weeks.

 In addition to coat care, you will also need to take care of your Flandoodle’s nails, ears, and teeth.
 If you’re visiting the groomer regularly, they’ll be able to handle some of it.
 But, you will still need to do some care and maintenance between appointments.